The basics of bladder cancer

 About the author

-Tzann T. Fang (pronounced “Fong”), M.D., is assistant professor of internal medicine at VCU Massey Cancer Center and the medical director at Community Memorial Healthcenter (CMH) Cancer and Specialty Care on behalf of Massey.
+Tzann T. Fang (pronounced “Fong”), M.D., is assistant professor of internal medicine at VCU Massey Cancer Center and the medical director at VCU Community Memorial Hospital (VCU CMH) Cancer and Specialty Care on behalf of Massey.
 He specializes in medical oncology, hematology and bone marrow transplantation.